Skip to main content

 • Genetic predisposition, such as Lynch Syndrome (a hereditary condition for developing benign polyps at an early age), polyposis or other colon cancer-related conditions

-• Inflammatory bowel disease (IBD), Ulcerative Colitis or Crohn’s disease
+• Inflammatory bowel disease (IBD), Ulcerative Colitis or Crohn’s disease, cystic fibrosis

 • Personal history of certain types of polyps

-Colon Cancer Screening can save lives.
-Although there is somewhat greater benefits associated with colonoscopy, yearly FIT testing is also an effective colorectal cancer screening tool.
-Speak to your doctor to determine the best test for you.
+Colorectal cancer screening can save lives.
+Although there are benefits associated with colonoscopy, stool-based testing is also an effective colorectal cancer screening tool.
+Speak to your doctor to determine which colon cancer screening is right for you?

 Pancreatic Cancer Screening